OpenDroneMap/WebODM/ISSUE_TEMPLATE.md

 [Type answer here]

-### What should be the expected behavior?

-[Type answer here]

 ### How can we reproduce this?
-(What steps did you do to trigger the problem?
+(What steps trigger the problem?
 What parameters are you using for processing?
-Please include multiple screenshots of the problem!
-If possible please include a copy of your dataset uploaded on Google Drive or Dropbox.
-Be detailed)
+Include screenshots.
+If you are having issues processing a dataset, you must include a copy of your dataset uploaded on Dropbox, Google Drive or https://dronedb.app)

 [Type answer here]